JOIN NOW for exclusive pricing & express shipping

 Ingredients and Formula Profile

-Mesoestetic Melan Tran3x ingredients center on tranexamic acid, niacinamide, and supportive brightening, hydrating, and stabilizing components.
-Tranexamic acid is used in many pigment-control routines to help address pathways linked with excess visible discoloration.
-Niacinamide supports barrier function and helps improve the look of uneven tone over time.
+Mesoestetic Melan Tran3x ingredients center on tranexamic acid, niacinamide, and complementary brightening, hydrating, and formula-stabilizing components.
+Tranexamic acid is associated with pigment-control pathways used in topical routines, while niacinamide supports barrier resilience and can help improve the look of uneven tone over time.

-• Niacinamide: supports barrier resilience and tone appearance.
+• Niacinamide: supports skin-barrier function and tone appearance.

 • Humectants: support hydration and spreadability.